 Early in proceedings Behrman dispatches with the usual motifs of the high school coming out story.
 Opting for a more contemporary exploration of sexuality in modern youth culture.
 While reflecting the changing landscape of teenage experience in the 21st Century.
 In turn exploring the barriers still affecting a diversity of young people in living their lives unrestrained.

 Giant Little Ones defies the normal tried and tested tropes of the high school coming out movie.
 Providing us with a film in which the fluidity of sexuality and experimentation in youth is centre stage.
-While equally never seeking to label its characters, in exploring the different coping mechanisms each character deploys.
+While equally never seeking to label its characters, by exploring the different coping mechanisms each character deploys.
 Humour is interlaced with drama throughout, with scenes between Franky and a close trans friend beautifully constructed and delivered.
 In a film that not only wears its heart on its sleeve, but also attempts to reinvent the high school ‘coming out’ film.

 Giant Littles Ones dares to be different and creative.
 Equally reflecting the modern journey of sexual discovery for young people in our 21st century world.
 While never succumbing to stereotypes or easy answers the process.

 Director: Keith Behrman